Designer-Life-Technologies/grow-my-team/docs/APPLICANT_AUTH.md

 ## Overview

-The application supports two types of users:
+The application supports three types of users:

 1. **Employer Users** - Employees who manage positions and applicants
-2. **Applicant Users** - Applicants who apply for positions
+2. **Applicant Users** - Fully authenticated applicants who completed the applicant provider flow
+3. **Application Users** - Applicants authenticated through the PIN flow.
+These sessions are scoped to a single application and expose a limited portion of the API

-Both user types use the same Next-Auth session system but are distinguished by the `userType` field.
+All user types share the same Next-Auth session system and are distinguished by the `userType` field.

 ## Architecture